Some verbs in Spanish end in -zar. They undergo a consonant change when they are conjugated in the preterite tense.

 ¿Cazasteis muchas mariposas en el parque?Did you catch lots of butterfies in the park?

-For more verbs that follow this pattern see the Verb list: -zar verbs that change z>c in El Indefinido for the yo form
+For more verbs that follow this pattern see the List of Spanish -zar verbs that change z>c in the preterite for the yo form

 Want to make sure your Spanish sounds confident?